 Melbourne is a city that inspires the artistic streak.
 Especially with so many hidden cafes down laneways, perfect for typing out plots on keyboards on rainy days.

-Writing, as you must have already come to know, is also an art.
+Writing, as you must have already come to know, is also a branch of the creative arts.
 Combining both schools of thought (no pun intended), it is only logical that you enrol under the best possible course to craft yourself into a better creative writer.

-If you’re also looking to start out/ hone your skills as a creative writer, here are some of the best options to learn.
+If you’re also looking to start out and hone your writing skills or further improve your creative practice as a writer, here are some of the best options that could be a great fit for you.

-The RMIT University Short Courses are developed for people looking to do quick courses under creative writing.
+The RMIT University Short Courses are developed for people looking to do quick creative writing workshop offers and courses.

 RMIT University has established a reputation for itself as being an expert in media and communication.
 That puts them in an excellent position to offer such courses to the general populace.